K4liber/quantum_entanglement/README.md

 ## 1. Abstract

-I am surprised that any scientist can accept the fact that some event can be fundamentally random.
+I am surprised that any scientist can accept the fact that there could be any fundamentally random event.
 Accepting randomness does not sound scientific.
 The most widely accepted interpretation of quantum mechanics seems to be the Copenhagen one.
 The Copenhagen interpretation of quantum mechanics tells us that when we do a mesurement, the wave function collapse is totally random.
 Let's discuss a simple quantum experiment and understand why we try to hide quantum mechanics mystery under the fundamental randomness.
 Such an experiment could be CHSH game[1].

 ## 2. Theoretical introduction